Experimental Investigation of Minimum Fluidization Velocity and Pressure Drop in Fluidized Bed of Teff Grain

 Authors

-2 Faculty of Agriculture, University of Eswatini , Luyengo, Eswatini
+2 Faculty of Agriculture, University of Eswatini, Luyengo, Eswatini, M205, Eswatini

 Abstract

-Gas-fluidization characteristics of Teff grain are crucial for understanding its behavior under gas flow, enabling it to act like a fluid, which is vital for pneumatic conveying systems.
+Gas-fluidization characteristics of teff grain are crucial for understanding its behavior under gas flow, enabling it to act like a fluid, which is vital for pneumatic conveying systems.
 Key parameters include the minimum fluidization velocity and the pressure drop across the fluidized bed, which reflect the interaction between gas and grains.
-These characteristics are essential for selecting the appropriate phase of the pneumatic conveying system, ultimately improving the processing and handling of Teff grain.
+These characteristics are essential for selecting the appropriate phase of the pneumatic conveying system, ultimately improving the processing and handling of teff grain.
 Air retention capabilities are significant indicators of a material's suitability for dense-phase conveying.
-Gas fluidized bed tests were performed to evaluate the bulk flow behavior of Teff grain for both dilute and dense-phase pneumatic conveyors.
-Results indicated that Teff grain has poor air retention, evidenced by bubble formation at low airflow rates, suggesting it is more suitable for dilute-phase conveying.
+Gas fluidized bed tests were performed to evaluate the bulk flow behavior of teff grain for both dilute and dense-phase pneumatic conveyors.
+Results indicated that teff grain has poor air retention, evidenced by bubble formation at low airflow rates, suggesting it is more suitable for dilute-phase conveying.
 Experiments measured the minimum fluidization air velocity and pressure drop per bed height using a CEL-MKII apparatus at various airflow rates.
-For the Boset variety (DZ-Cr-409) with (9%-16%) moisture content, the minimum fluidization velocity ranged from 0.57-0.62 m/s and pressure drop from 102.61-106.25 mbar/m, while for the Felagot variety (DZ-Cr-442 RIL77C) with (8%-14%) moisture, values were 0.53-0.57 m/s and 100.4-101.72 mbar/m.
-These findings guide the design of effective drying and pneumatic conveying systems for Teff grain
+Experimental studies revealed that bubbles form in the fluidized bed at the minimum superficial gas velocity, with a pressure drop ranging between 100 mbar/m and 107 mbar/m and a minimum fluidization velocity of 0.56 m/s and 0.575 m/s.
+These findings guide the design of effective drying and pneumatic conveying systems for teff grain.

 Keywords